 INTERIM CARE

-Individualized support and counseling for pregnant women and families preparing for adoption are hallmarks of our service.
-Our Interim Care Providers play an essential role in the work of our organization.
-No job is more important than caring for and providing a safe, stable, and nurturing environment for a child as his or her biological parents make a plan for the child’s future.
+Our Interim Care Providers are here to help.
+They play an essential role in the work of our organization, by providing a safe, stable, and nurturing environment for a child while biological parents plan for the future.

 Volunteer Interim Care Providers care for a newborn baby in their own homes under the guidance and supervision of Spence-Chapin staff.
 Each Provider family is screened and certified by the organization.
 A baby may remain in care for several days or several weeks.
 The Provider is a person who is dependable, nurturing, committed to making a difference in the life of a child and believes in the mission and values of the organization.